raylutz/daffodil/README.md

 We were surprised to find that Pandas is very slow in importing python data to a Pandas DataFrame.
 Pandas uses a numpy array for each column which must be allocated in memory as one contiguous block, resulting in substantial overhead.
-Converting a list-of_dict array to Pandas DataFrame takes about 350x longer than converting the same data to a Daffodil (Pydf) instance.
+Converting a list-of_dict (lod) array to Pandas DataFrame using the simple `pd.DataFrame(lod)` method takes about 350x longer than converting the same data to a Daffodil instance.

 The Daffodil Pydf class is based on list-of-list array (lol), and uses a dictionary for column names (hd -- header dict) and for row keys (kd -- key dict), making it extremely fast for column and row indexing, while avoiding the requirement for